CLOSING DATE FOR APPLICATIONS FOR THIS YEAR'S COLLEGIUM: 15.07.2016

 The Collegium - whose sessions will be open to all guests of the festival and the general public - is an unconventional experiment in the technique of study.
 It is designed to utilise the unique conditions of the Giornate - a very concentrated one-week event; the possibility to see an extensive collection of rare archival films; the presence in one place and at one time of many (perhaps most) of the world's best qualified experts in film history - scholars, historians, archivists, collectors, critics, academics and just plain enthusiasts.

-The aim of the Collegium is to excite a new generation in the idea of cinema history and heritage, and to infiltrate these newcomers into the very special community that has evolved around the Giornate during its thirty years.
+The aim of the Collegium is to excite a new generation in the idea of cinema history and heritage, and to infiltrate these newcomers into the very special community that has evolved around the Giornate during its thirty-three years.
 We want the participants in the Collegium to feel themselves members of that community, not to be awed and intimidated by the age, experience, authority or scholarship of the people they meet in Pordenone.

 From past years' experience we recognise that we derive the maximum advantage from the special conditions of this short week of concentrated activity by returning to a fundamental, classical concept of study, in which the impetus is the students' curiosity and inquiry rather than the imposition of a formal teaching programme.
 Hence instead of formal lectures and panels, the daily sessions of the Collegium take the form of a series of "Dialogues", in the Platonic sense, in which the collegians sit down with groups of experts in different aspects of the Giornate programme or in various fields of the study and techniques of film history and conservation.
 The object of these Dialogues is not only to elicit information and instruction, but to establish personal, social connection between collegians and Pordenone habitues, so that the former will have no inhibitions about approaching the latter, in the course of the week, for supplementary discussion.
 Naturally collegians are required to see as much of the festival programme as possible.